Business Students at the Raymond A. Mason School of Business of the College of William & Mary work hard and play hard.

 Each team is also assigned a student mentor who has been through the Integrated Foundation semester to help them through the learning journey towards success.

-Other traditions at the William & Mary business school include a welcome back celebration at the start of the fall semester, and Simulation week that happens at the end of the Foundation Semester.
+Other traditions at the William & Mary business school include a welcome back celebration at the start of the fall semester and Simulation week that happens at the end of the Foundation Semester.
 During this week, there are no classes as students are tasked with creating and running a business through an online simulation in their teams.
-At the end, they are to produce an annual report, give a formal presentation, and are then ranked for the award of prizes.
+In the end, they are to produce an annual report, give a formal presentation, and are then ranked for the award of prizes.

 In their second semester, students then take courses in Organizational Behavior & Management, Legal Environment of Business, Operations Management, Decision-Making through Visualization & Simulation, and Global Strategic Management.

 At the Mason School of Business, the student to academic advisor ratio is 80 to 1, and almost 30 of the courses offered include a significant experiential learning component.

 Almost 80 percent of alumni from the Class of 2016 told P&Q in a survey that their business school experience was life-changing, and 70 percent said that they were engaged in a signature experience while in the business program.
 From case competitions and simulations to capstone projects and global study experiences, many students said that their hands-on learning experiences still impact today.

 Dean DeLonge, Class of 2016, said that throughout his time at William & Mary, he had numerous valuable experiences, starting with running a sample company during Simulation Week.
 During Hedge Fund Immersion Weekend, he helped launch a fake hedge fund, and during Insurance Simulation Weekend, he helped run a sample insurance company.